edwardshturman/site/app/projects/dcraft.md

 Four times a year, we'd have Intersession: a two-week break from regular classes to deep dive into guest-led workshops (e.g. productivity & happiness), skills (e.g. Korean martial arts), or self-directed projects.

-From May 2019, my incredibly talented friend <Mention name="Joss Ettrick" avatar="/avatars/joss.jpg" link="https://jossettrick.com" /> and I would lead Intersession cohorts with our friends and build the school, block by block (pun intended).
+From May 2019, my incredibly talented friend <Mention name="Joss" avatar="/avatars/joss.jpg" link="https://jossettrick.com" /> and I would lead Intersession cohorts with our friends and build the school, block by block (pun intended).

 To be honest, we didn't start out looking to make d.craft as big as it was.
 It was mainly a joke in our friend group: we'd leave school and come right back, virtually.